All Episodes

 He said, I didn't hear Rush today.

-I didn't actually sent it to my chief of staff, uh, trusted aide, uh H.R.
-I didn't actually hear Rush today.
+Actually, he sent it to my chief of staff, trusted aide, H.R.

 First place, we stand by our story on the Republicans looking for a replacement for Gonzalez.

-See, I had said that the politico had blown two scoops here in one week, and that upset them.
+See, I had said that the Politico had blown two scoops here in one week, and that upset them.

 I said the Gonzalez scoop was blown because he's still there.

-So the email was basically, we didn't blow the thing, the Gonzalez thing is still there.
+So the email was basically, we didn't blow the thing.

 Yeah, you're right about the Edwards thing, but we've apologized for that.

-We put the correction up.
+We've put the correction up.

-So HR, and I don't see these emails till late in the uh early evening when I get home.
+So HR, and I don't see these emails till late in the early evening when I get home.

-That's not what was said on this program, and if you ask to come on out of these premises, it isn't gonna work.
+And if you ask to come on out of these premises, it isn't going to work.

-So I got home, I read all this, uh John Harris's email address was in the correspondence.
+John Harris's email address was in the correspondence.

 I sent him an email back.